 - Visit www.vimeo.com and log in to your account (or sign up).

-- On your dashboard, you can hover over New Video on the upper right hand corner of your screen, which will drop down the Upload option for you.
-You can also find New Video on the left hand corner.
+- On your dashboard, you can hover over New Video on the upper right-hand corner of your screen, which will drop down the Upload option for you.
+You can also find New Video in the left-hand corner.

 - You can drag and drop to upload your video or upload through Dropbox, Google Drive, or OneDrive.
 Don’t forget to select a privacy setting for your video.

 - Once you’ve selected a file, Vimeo will upload it to your channel.
 While the video is uploading, you can begin to fill in other details such as its title and description.
 You can also start adding tags.

 You shouldn’t limit sharing your video content on a single platform.
 To maximise reach, you can repurpose your video across other content platforms.